 This course parallels two semester courses in this subject given in college.
 All the topics of AP Calculus AB are covered, along with the analysis of parametric, polar and vector functions, Euler's method for differential equations, the geometric interpretation of differential equations via slope fields, the convergence or divergence of series, and Taylor series.
 This course is designed to prepare students for the AP Calculus BC exam.
-Prerequisite: Pre-Calculus.
+Prerequisite: Recommended B+ or better in Pre-Calculus.